MicrosoftDocs/azure-devops-docs/docs/notifications/add-links-to-work-items.md

 Use the **#ID** control to link to a work item from within a Wiki page.

-To learn more about the built-in wiki, see [Add & edit wiki pages](../project/wiki/add-edit-wiki.md).
+For more information about the built-in wiki, see [Add & edit wiki pages](../project/wiki/add-edit-wiki.md).

 ::: moniker-end